NadineNJ/Langage_Chatbot/README.md

 # Sprachly 💬

 AI-powered language tutor.
-Chat with Max in English or German — he auto-detects your language and responds accordingly.
+Chat with Maxin in English or German — he auto-detects your language and responds accordingly.

 ## Stack
 - **Frontend:** HTML/CSS/JS